evashah/msbacapstone/README.md

 1) Extract Friends List from User JSON file

-2) Read RDS file and summarize data: Reads userIDs and friendID list, calculate the number of friends per userID and the fraction of users that have friends or a social edge
+2) Data Summary: Read RDS file and calculates the number of friends per userID and the fraction of users that have friends or a social edge

 DATA SAVED ON GOOGLE SHARED DRIVE